TIBCOSoftware/snappydata/docs/kubernetes.md

             git clone https://github.com/SnappyDataInc/spark-on-k8s
             cd spark-on-k8s/charts

-2. Edit the **TIBCO ComputeDB > values.yaml**  file to configure in the SnappyData Chart.
+2. Edit the **snappydata > values.yaml**  file to configure in the SnappyData Chart.
 Specify the details of your TIBCO ComputeDB Docker image as mentioned in the example below.
-Replace values for image and tag appropriatly with your Dockerhub registry name, image name and tag .
+Replace values for image and tag appropriatly with your Dockerhub registry name, image name and tag.

             image: your-dockerhub-registry/snappydata-docker-image
             imageTag: 1.2